signalogic/SigSRF_SDK/mediaTest_readme.md

    - used by the mediaMin and mediaTest reference apps and can be modified to change the behavior of these apps
    - a reference for the full range of pktlib, voplib, and streamlib APIs
-   - proven in production deployments and can be incorporated by user-defined applications for reliable high-capacity operation
+   - proven in production deployments and can be incorporated by user-defined applications that need reliable high-capacity operation

 <a name="DTXHandling"></a>
 ## DTX Handling